-To keep the treats from sticking to the mold, I lightly sprayed it with cooking spray then rubbed the corners with a paper towel.
-You can’t taste the spray and it made the jello pop out easy.
+EASY HACK: To keep the jello from sticking to the mold, lightly spray it with cooking spray then rub the corners with a paper towel.
+You can’t taste the spray and this hack will make the jello pop out easy.

 The bottom layer is Knox gelatin, pomegranate juice and pineapple juice.
 I let that layer cool in the refrigerator for about 20 minutes while I made the top layer with white peach cranberry peach juice cocktail and more Knox gelatin.